ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

     ```
 1. Run the app and let's see what happens now when we tap a cell.
 1. Nothing. :\_( The issue is that we're creating the SFSafariWebViewController, but we're not displaying it.
 In order to display it, we need to first embed our `ViewController` into a `UINavigationController`.
 This is not a screen itself, but a container for other screens.
 It gives us functionality like drilling down into detail, then tapping the back button to go back to the summary.
 With storyboards, it's easy: <gif of embedding navigation controller>
-1. Let's also set a title for the `ViewController` so the user knows where they are within the app
+1. Let's also set a title for the `ViewController` so the user knows where they are within the app:
-1. The compiler complains now because `ViewController` does not currently know how to be a `UITableViewDelegate`.
-Let's show it how:
+    ```swift
+    override func viewDidLoad() {
+            super.viewDidLoad()
+            // Sets a title the current screen title = "News Fetcher"
+            ...
+    }
+    ```
+1. If we run the app now, we can see that there's a navigation bar at the top of the screen containing "News Fetcher". <image of app with navigation bar>
+1. Now comes the final step - showing the `SFSafariViewController` when the user taps on a cell.
+We do this by asking the navigationController (this is the `UINavigationController` we added in the storyboard) to present the new screen:
     ```swift
     extension ViewController: UITableViewDelegate {
         func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {